jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 lengths are around 255, so for videos with several actresses in them, it’s best not to include the actress name in both the file and folder.

-## Alternative Projects

-[JAVMovieScraper](https://github.com/DoctorD1501/JAVMovieScraper) - Scrape multiple JAV databases (or western) and rename/categorize and write metadata

-[Rename-JAV-files-javlibrary](https://github.com/jvlflame/Rename-JAV-files-javlibrary) - Use regex checks to rename JAV files to their ID format.
-No web scraping involved.

-## To do
+## Feature ideas

 -   [x] Add option to input tags/genres in metadata file - v.1.4.0
 -   [x] Add functionality to crop cover to poster size - v1.4.4
 -   [x] Scrape actor images and push to Emby - v1.5.0
--   [ ] Add functionality to manually scrape a javlibrary url if can't match automatically
+-   [ ] Add functionality to manually scrape a javlibrary url if it can't match automatically
 -   [ ] Add more video title renaming options
 -   [ ] Scrape video plot/description